 No, you don’t.
 We love mushrooms and they blend really well in the stuffing mixture?

-How do I make Potato Bread Stuffing?
+How to make Potato Bread Stuffing

 It’s really pretty easy to make stuffing.
 With just a little prep and your homemade potato bread stuffing will be ready for the oven.